timog06/QR-Code-Extension/qr-extension-firefox/README.md

    - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
    - Click "Load Temporary Add-on..."
    - Select the `manifest.json` file in the `qr-extension-firefox` folder
-   - The extension will be loaded temporarily and will remain until Firefox is restarted

 4. The extension should now be installed and visible in your Firefox toolbar